daslerpc/daslerpc.github.io/_projects/2017-08-18_locurio_mailbox.md

 ---
 title: "Capacitive Mailbox Combination Lock"
-collection: locurio_mailbox
+collection: projects
-subcategory: projects
+subcategory: spoiler
 header:
   teaser: /assets/images/projects/2017-08-18_locurio_mailbox.png
-type: "spoiler"
-venue: "2017-08-18"
+date: 2017-08-18
 ---

 This will be a short description of the project.